-Cinema Grades 11, 12
+Cinema (0121) Grades 11, 12

-Cinema studies film theory, film terminology and film genres.
-The course focuses on the basic elements that will help students become better film viewers and, potentially, better filmmakers.
-Some of the film titles we will study include: Batman Begins; Monsters, Inc; The Godfather, 127 Hours; Hugo; Edward Scissorhands; Cool Hand Luke and a host of other titles.
+Cinema studies theory, terminology, artistry, and genres.
+The course focuses on the basic elements that will help students become better film viewers and analysts and, potentially, better filmmakers.
+Some of the film titles we will study include: Batman Begins, Monsters, Inc, The Godfather, The Prestige, Hugo, Edward Scissorhands, Cool Hand Luke and a host of other titles.